BBVA/patton/docs/source/deployment.rst

 Using docker-compose
 ====================

-In order to ease deployment some files are provided in the compose directory to allow users to star a server from scratch using docker-compose.
+In order to ease deployment some files are provided in the compose directory to allow users to start a server from scratch using docker-compose.
 These are the files and their purpose:

 - db-credentials.env Contains the environmental variable values needed to authenticate against a database server.
 - patton-config.env Contains the environmental variable values to configure the paton-server instance.